 1. Tulane University

-Tulane University’s Master of Professional Studies in Emergency Management offers students an advanced degree and is also available completely online.
-The 33-credit program consists of nine courses that focus on a variety of disciplines.
+Tulane University’s Master of Professional Studies in Emergency Management offers students an advanced degree and is available online.
+The 33-credit program consists of nine courses that focus on various disciplines.
 Some are homeland security, counter-terrorism, disaster communications, and also emergency management administration.

 Graduate certificates in a specific concentration can also add to the MPS degree.
 Furthermore, Tulane University does not require a GRE or GMAT for the MPS program.
-Furthermore, students can complete the program can complete in 20 to 24 months.
+Moreover, students can complete the program in 20 to 24 months.
 The college is also military-friendly and accepts transfer credits up to nine credits.
-For over 130 years, Tulane’s School of Professional Advancement has provided educational degrees to graduates throughout the state of Louisiana.
+For over 130 years, Tulane’s School of Professional Advancement has provided educational degrees to graduates throughout Louisiana.

 2. Northeastern University